 - Back - thoracodorsal artery perforator (TAP) flap is a variant on the Latissimus muscle flap used for partial breast reconstruction.

 While other surgeons are limited to performing the older TRAM flap reconstruction technique which cuts the abdominal muscles, Dr. Lerman offers his patients microvascular breast reconstruction with perforator flaps such as the DIEP flap that preserve the muscle.
 This advanced method maximizes blood flow to the tissue flap, while also preserving the muscle of the abdominal wall.
-As a result, patients experience a lower risk of abdominal weakness, bulge or hernia.
+As a result, patients of our Manhattan practice experience a lower risk of abdominal weakness, bulge or hernia.

 What Is Microvascular Surgery?